-Whiplash Injury after an Accident
+Whiplash Chiropractor for an Injury after an Accident

 Experiencing a car accident is a frightening and disorienting experiencing.
 As your tires screech to a stop, you may find that your neck and head follow their direction: flying forward and abruptly slamming back.
 There is a name for the dreadful injury that results: whiplash.